preloader

 Amazon SNS

-Amazon Simple Notification Service Test Endpoint have the following form with optional parameters placed just after a ? and separated using & character:
+Amazon Simple Notification Service Test Endpoint has the following form with optional parameters placed just after a ? and separated using the & character:

 sns://{aws.region}/{sns.topic.name}[?param1=value1]